griquelme/tidyms2/docs/guides/raw-data.rst

 Working with raw data
 =====================

+TidyMS2 provides utilities to read raw data in the mzML format.
+Refer to :ref:`this guide <mzml-guide>` for details on converting files in proprietary, instrument specific formats to mzML.

 The first core component that we will present is :py:class:`~tidyms2.MSData`.
 This class provides fast index-based access to spectra and chromatogram data stored in a raw data file.
 The following code snippet downloads an example mzML file and creates an :py:class:`~tidyms2.MSData` using it: